24ERIC/Project_Journey/docs/2-Data-Mining.md

 -

-# How Data Mining Works
+# Data Mining Process
 -
 -
 -
 -
 -
+-

+# What Data Mining Can do
+- database marketing
+- credit risk management
+- fraud detection
+- spam Email filtering
+- discern the sentiment or opinion of users
 -